 Written, Produced, and Directed by: Kate Way and Julie Akeret

 Edited by: Tricia Reidy

 Interactive Website: www.gisforgunthefilm.com

 G is for Gun is a thirty-minute documentary film exploring the highly controversial trend of armed faculty and staff in K-12 schools.
-Only five years ago this practice was practically unheard of, but since the Sandy Hook massacre in 2012, it has spread to as many as thirteen states.
+Only five years ago this practice was practically unheard of, but since the Sandy Hook massacre in 2012 - and the many high profile school shooting since - it has spread to as many as thirteen states.
 Often without public knowledge, there are teachers, administrators, custodians, nurses, and bus drivers carrying guns in America’s schools.
 G is for Gun documents behind-the-scenes at a gun training in Ohio designed specifically for school staff, and follows the story of a single community divided over the arming of its teachers.

 Students in a first grade classroom, Sidney, OH

 By all accounts, the brutal shooting of 20 children and six adults at Sandy Hook Elementary School in Newtown, CT in December of 2012 was a turning point in much of the national psyche.
 It galvanized both sides of the gun debate to take new action, and it changed the way schools thought about security and safety.
 The gun divide in the United States has ratcheted up further with each mass murder, and school security debates have reached a boiling point since the massacre in Parkland, Florida.
 While arguments over arming teachers are making their way into the mainstream, many schools around the nation have already moved forward with arming faculty and staff.
 Shockingly, no one official federal or state body has been keeping count of how many schools across the nation have armed staff, and in many communities, even the parents and the general public remained uninformed that this is happening.